Home » All Blogs » Salesforce Flow vs OmniScript

 Summary

-We have discussed multiple important differences between Salesforce Flows vs OmniScript.
+We have discussed multiple important differences between Salesforce Flows and OmniScript.
 We recommend using OmniStudio for complex API calls.
-OmniStudio products are also much more eligible to use in combination with Vlocity (Salesforce Industries).
+OmniStudio products are also much more eligible to be used in combination with Vlocity (Salesforce Industries).

 Amit Chaudhary